sampath7670/CODETECH-task1/README.md

 -Input Collection:
 The program prompts the user to enter two numbers (num1 and num2) as input.
-It also asks the user to select an operation (addition, subtraction, multiplication, or division).
+It also asks the user to select an operation (addition, subtraction, multiplication, or division).<br>
 -Operations:
-The program defines four functions for different mathematical operations: add(x, y): Adds two numbers. subtract(x, y): Subtracts the second number from the first. multiply(x, y): Multiplies the two numbers. divide(x, y): Divides the first number by the second (handles division by zero).
+The program defines four functions for different mathematical operations: add(x, y): Adds two numbers. subtract(x, y): Subtracts the second number from the first. multiply(x, y): Multiplies the two numbers. divide(x, y): Divides the first number by the second (handles division by zero).<br>
 -User Choice:
-Based on the user’s input (choice), the program performs the selected operation.
+Based on the user’s input (choice), the program performs the selected operation.<br>
 -Output Display:
 The program displays the result of the chosen operation.